-• Assessment Results 2019-2020: The annual Campus Climate Survey was administered in the 2019 Fall Semester.
-Satisfaction levels for the personal attention given in the Counseling Center were as follows: 93 percent overall, 93 percent at the Forrest County Center, 100 percent at the Hancock Center, 95 percent for online students, and 93 percent at the Poplarville Campus.
+• Assessment Results 2020-2021: The annual Campus Climate Survey was administered in the 2020 Fall Semester.
+Satisfaction levels for the personal attention given by the Bookstore were as follows: 96 percent overall, 97 percent at the Forrest County Center, 100 percent at the Hancock Center, and 98 percent at the Poplarville Campus.